sclorg/s2i-nodejs-container/12/README.md

 Build an application using a Dockerfile
 ---------------------
-Compared to the Source-to-Image strategy, using a Dockerfile is a more flexible way to build an Node.js container image with an application.
+Compared to the Source-to-Image strategy, using a Dockerfile is a more flexible way to build a Node.js container image with an application.
 Use it when the Source-to-Image is not flexible enough for you or when you build the image outside of the OpenShift environment.